arkime/arkimeweb/_wiki/api_viewer_docs.md

 | version | <code>string</code> | the elasticsearch version number |
 | _timeStamp | <code>number</code> | timestamps in ms from unix epoc |

+<a name="ArkimeRole"></a>

+## ArkimeRole Type

+An Arkime Role

+Roles are assigned to users to give them access to Arkime content<br>
+Default roles include:<br>
+arkimeAdmin - has administrative access to Arkime (can configure and update Arkime)<br>
+arkimeUser - has access to Arkime<br>
+cont3xtAdmin - has administrative access to Cont3xt (can configure and update Cont3xt)<br>
+cont3xtUser - has access to Cont3xt<br>
+parliamentAdmin - has administrative access to Parliament (can configure and update Parliament)<br>
+parliamentUser - has access to Parliament (can view and interact with Parliament Issues)<br>
+superAdmin - has access to all the applications and can configure anything<br>
+usersAdmin - has access to configure users<br>
+wiseAdmin - has administrative access to WISE (can configure and update WISE)<br>
+wiseUser - has access to WISE

 <a name="ArkimeUser"></a>

 ## ArkimeUser Type